LucaCanali/Miscellaneous/Spark_Physics/README.md

 ---

-## Notes on reading and converting from ROOT format to Parquet and ORC
+## Notes on reading and converting data from ROOT format
-  - If you need to convert data in ROOT format to Apache Parquet or ORC:
+  - **How to convert from ROOT format to Apache Parquet or ORC:**
      - You can use Spark and the Laurelin library, as detailed in [this note on converting from ROOT format](Spark_Root_data_preparation.md)
      - You can use Python toolkits, notably uproot and awkward arrays, as [in this example of using uproot](Uproot_example.md)
-  - If you need to access data shared via the XRootD protocol, as it is the case when reading from URLs like `root://eospublic.cern.ch/..`
+  - **How to read files via the XRootD protocol**
+    - This is relevant for CERN opendata, typically shared at URLs like `root://eospublic.cern.ch/..`
     - You can use Apache Spark with the [Hadoop-XRootD connector](https://github.com/cerndb/hadoop-xrootd)
     - You can use the toolset from [XRootD project](https://xrootd.slac.stanford.edu/)
       - CLI example: `xrdcp root://eospublic.cern.ch//eos/opendata/cms/derived-data/AOD2NanoAODOutreachTool/Run2012BC_DoubleMuParked_Muons.root .`